jrusUnity97/ttb-label-verifier/README.md

-# AI-Powered Alcohol Label Verification Prototype
+# Alcohol label verification prototype using multimodal vision, OCR, and deterministic validation

 **Prepared by John Russell**